kwasniew/hyperbook/README.md

 ## Testing effects and subscriptions

-Effects and subscriptions live at the edges of the system and need to talk to global APIs outside of your control e.g. DOM API or Fetch API.
+Effects and subscriptions live at the edges of the system and interact with global APIs outside of your control e.g. DOM API or Fetch API.
 Therefore, effects and subscriptions are more difficult to unit test.
 It's usually a job of the effect library author.

 ```javascript